moonshot-nagayama-pj/public-documents/engineering/open-source-baseline.md

 Automatically run static analysis and unit tests on each pull request.
 The same checks should be runnable locally.
 An implementation can be found in PnPQ's [`bin/check.bash`](https://github.com/moonshot-nagayama-pj/PnPQ/blob/main/bin/check.bash).
 Until we have the time to better standardize and automate across our projects, consider PnPQ's checks as the minimum baseline for static analysis.

+### Unit testing

+We should strive to write unit tests at the same time we implement new features, and keep code coverage high, at over 80%.

+Much of our code interfaces with real hardware.
+In order to allow unit testing, we should structure our code to isolate the hardware interfaces and make it easy to mock hardware behavior.

 ## Backwards compatibility

 * [semver](https://semver.org/) should be understood and used to version our projects.
 We should try to avoid making backwards-incompatible changes to our API.